of Jesus Christ

 Or is it the most comforting?

 We are not the All Knowing One, only God is.
-God is love, He is Sovereign and He is good.
+God is love.
+He is Sovereign.
+He is good.
 If all of these truths are not preserved as we look into this burning bush, we can rest assured we finite beings are missing something.
-Ultimately we trust Him, and find our rest in Him.
+Ultimately we trust Him and find our rest in Him.

 don’t come near me, for I am too holy for you!’

 To see God face to face and to recognize that He is the source and perfecter of our faith, we must “come to the end of our strength” and see that we are NOT the source or perfecter of our faith.
 It is “all to Jesus”, so the place of seeing God face to face is the place of death, death to self, death to thinking that in any way, “I got this.” is a true statement.
 It is a false pride-filled statement and leads to death.

 There is a reality, greater and far longer lasting than the reality we currently inhabit.
 Paul lived in it and wrote about it and encouraged his readers to discover it.
 The author of Hebrews states that Jesus endured the unimaginable agony of the cross because of the reality of the “joy that was set before Him.”
 (Hebrews 12:2) The reality of the perfect love that casts out the fear of eternal judgment talked about is the one thing that John sets before us as capable of defeating fear.
 (1 John 4:18)